phrocker/sharkbite/README.md

 Capabilities That will be supported in V0.5 :

- * Pysharkbite can be installed via pip install pysharkbite for linux and osx
+ * Pysharkbite can be installed via pip install sharkbite for linux and osx
  * Works with Accumulo 1.6.x, 1.7.x, 1.8.x, 1.9.x and 2.x
  * **Read/Write** : Reading and writing data to Accumulo is currently supported.
  * **Table Operations** : Most table operations are currently supported.
 This includes the fate operations that the normal Accumulo client performs.